mikekeith52/AllStatesForecast/user_guide.md

 1. initialize empty and fill with FRED data through the pandas data-reader API:
 - `Forecaster.get_data_fred(series,i=0,date_start='1900-01-01')`
 - imports data from FRED into a pandas dataframe
-- stores the results in self.name, self.y, and self.current_dates
+- stores the results in name, y, and current_dates attributes
 - Parameters:
   - **series** : str
     - the name of the series to extract from FRED